baldurk/renderdoc/util/test/README.md

 **NOTE:** For windows users you also need to match the bitness, so a 64-bit python install will be needed to test a 64-bit build of RenderDoc, and similarly for 32-bit.

-You'll need to install `psutil` and `pillow` python modules via pip.
-The script will check for this and error if you don't have them available.

 Then running the tests means invoking `run_tests.py` with any options you need:

 * `--renderdoc` and `--pyrenderdoc` are common parameters, used to modify the OS library search path and the python module path respectively to locate the right libraries.
 E.g. on windows `--pyrenderdoc /path/to/renderdoc/x64/Development/pymodules --renderdoc /path/to/renderdoc/x64/Development`.